 Extended Producer Responsibility (EPR) is a European regulation that makes manufacturers, importers and companies responsible for the life cycle of their products and packaging in accordance with the polluter-pays principle.
-EU countries can interpret the EPR regulations differently, which is why your obligations may vary from country to country.
+A concept that is widely used in the EU due to the EU Packaging Directive 94/62/EC.
+The UK also has EPR regulations, even though it is no longer part of the EU since Brexit.
 If you are shipping goods to the UK, you should therefore familiarize yourself with the exact regulations in the country in advance in order to avoid sanctions and be compliant.
 In the following article, we will give you an overview of the current EPR obligations in the UK and take a look at upcoming changes.

 Unlike in Germany, where every company that places packaging on the market to private end customers is obliged to license and register the packaging, there are so-called volume and turnover thresholds in the UK with regard to compliance with extended producer responsibility.
-If you ship goods to the UK, you are obliged under the EPR to register your packaging if you have a branch there, generate an annual turnover of over 1 million pounds and put over 25 tons of packaging material into circulation.
+If you ship goods to the UK, you are obliged under the EPR UK to register your packaging if you have a branch there, generate an annual turnover of over 1 million pounds and put over 25 tons of packaging material into circulation.

-The UK also differentiates between “Small Producers” (SP) and “Large Producers” (LP).
+The UK EPR also differentiates between “Small Producers” (SP) and “Large Producers” (LP).
 Small producers fall under the listed volume and turnover thresholds and are only obliged to submit their packaging data at the beginning of the year.

-You count as an LP if you have an annual turnover of more than 2 million pounds and put more than 50 tons of packaging material into circulation.
+You count as an Large Producer if you have an annual turnover of more than 2 million pounds and put more than 50 tons of packaging material into circulation.
 Large Producers have been obliged to prepare an EPR report every six months since 2023 and will also be required to pay an EPR fee from October 1, 2025.
 This fee is based on the individual packaging types and quantities of the distributor.

 Obligation to register and EPR fee in the UK